 Through these many duties, responsibilities, and initiatives, the President advances military psychology as a science, as a practice, and as a profession.
 The President accomplishes this by encouraging psychological research, its applications, and practice to military problems (i.e., selection and classification, training, performance appraisal, mental health and clinical treatment, personnel security, command consultation, utilization of women, social representation, and family issues); by developing the qualifications and competence of psychologists through high standards of ethical conduct, education and achievement; and by disseminating psychological knowledge through meetings, publications, and special reports.

 The primary responsibility of the President-Elect is to serve as Chairperson of the Nominations and Elections Committee.
 This process is described below.
 In addition to this function, the President-Elect is expected to attend Executive Committee meetings and present the award to the outgoing President at the APA Convention.

-The APA Central Office counts the ballots and reports the results to Division 19.
+The APA Central Office counts the ballots and reports the results to Div.
+19.

 Eligibility.
-Only Division 19 Fellows or Members may be candidates for elected office.
-Division Members, Fellows, and Associates may nominate and vote.
+Only Div.
+19 fellows or members may be candidates for elected office.
+Division members, fellows and associates may nominate and vote.

 Positions.
 The following positions are elected positions in Division 19: President-Elect, Secretary, Treasurer, Members-a t-Large, and Representatives to Council.
 The President-Elect serves for one year and automatically succeeds to President for one year, and then serves as Past President for one year.
 The Secretary, the Treasurer, Members-a t-Large, and Representatives to Council all serve three- year terms.